uniprojekte/multiplayergame-baseapp/README.md

 # multiplayergame-baseapp

 The multiplayergame-baseapp is a tiny client server application that may serve as a starting point to develop your own online multiplayer game.
-It builds on the pure clientside [browsergame-baseapp] (https://github.com/uniprojekte/browsergame-baseapp).
+It builds on the pure clientside [browsergame-baseapp](https://github.com/uniprojekte/browsergame-baseapp).
 The game logic now resides on the server which regulary publishes the actual game state to all clients.

 Marshalling from server to client is done by a simple serialization of ElementList via JSON.stringify.